dart-lang/.github/PULL_REQUEST_TEMPLATE.md

-*Thanks for your contribution!
-Please replace this paragraph with a description of what this PR is changing or adding and why.
-List any relevant issues, and review the contribution guidelines below.*
+- Thanks for your contribution!
+Please replace this bullet-point with a description of what this PR is changing or adding and why; list any relevant issues, and review the contribution guidelines below

 ---